-His audio collage and hypertext, “The Silent Numbers” is anthologized in the Electronic Literature Collection, Volume 3, and was part of the “Shapeshifting Texts” exhibit at the University of Bremen.
+His audio collage and hypertext, The Silent Numbers is anthologized in the Electronic Literature Collection, Volume 3, and was part of the Shapeshifting Texts exhibit at the University of Bremen.

 His novel about imaginary art inspired an exhibit of real art, “Selections from the Seagrave Museum,” at the University of Cincinnati school of Design, Art, Architecture, and Planning.

-A recent interview with the Ann Arbor District Library.
+An interview with the Ann Arbor District Library.